Skyscraper (band): Independent releases and line up changes

-Second Album & Break Up
+Second album and break up

-Skyscraper released their second album ‘Shooters’ on Dynosupreme Records in April 1998.
+Skyscraper released their second album, Shooters, on Dynosupreme Records in April 1998.
 Bernhard Hoetzl had been replaced by former Sun Dial drummer Craig Adrienne (real name Craig Coggle) and this was a low key release, with the band doing no press or promotion to coincide with the album launch.
-Nevertheless, both Metal Hammer and Kerrang magazine gave the album enthusiastic reviews.
+Nevertheless, both Metal Hammer and Kerrang! magazine gave the album enthusiastic reviews.
 At the time, no reason was given for both the long delay between albums or the nature of the release.
-However, during 2011, on the official Swervedriver forum, bassist Adi Vines posted an opinion piece on the album, stating that “much credit also has to go to drummer Craig Coggle, as it was his arrival during the writing sessions, that were not progressing well prior to this point, that kick started the whole process back into life”.
-He also refers to “uncomfortable memories it raised” which would seem to suggest that perhaps all was not well within the band at that time, as Skyscraper only made one live appearance in support of the album (at The Garage, London on April 2, 1998) before presumably splitting up.
-No official announcement was made but the band have never played live or released any new material since.
+However, during 2011, on the official Swervedriver forum, bassist Adi Vines posted an opinion piece on the album, stating that "much credit also has to go to drummer Craig Coggle, as it was his arrival during the writing sessions, that were not progressing well prior to this point, that kick started the whole process back into life".
+He also refers to "uncomfortable memories it raised", which would seem to suggest that all was not well within the band at that time, as Skyscraper only made one live appearance in support of the album (at The Garage, London on April 2, 1998) before splitting up.
+No official announcement was made, but the band have never played live or released any new material since.

-2022 Reissues
+2022 reissues & death of Vic Kemlicz

 On 22 February 2022, the Skyscraper Facebook page announced that both their albums had been remastered and were available for download.
 This is the first time that the band's material has been given an official digital release.
-Both albums come in extended editions that feature b-sides and rarities and are available through the Bandcamp website.
+Both albums come in extended editions that feature B-sides and rarities and are available through the Bandcamp website.

+On 17th October 2022, the Skyscraper Facebook page announced that Viv Kemlicz had passed away the previous month, after a battle with cancer.